Jack-Heaton/ZOLT.AI.N_LIVES/README.md

 *This demo assumes at least a beginner level of experience coding with Typescript and familiarity with common tools like NPM.

+*I’m using SvelteKit here, which is an awesome, modern JavaScript frontend framework built for performance and great developer experience.
+I won’t go deep into the details of, but you can find out everything you need to know at[svelte.dev](https://svelte.dev/).

 *This demo is named after the ZOLTAN fortune telling vending machine made famous in the movie “Big”.*